 US stocks tumble more than 3% on trade, growth worries

-NEW YORK: Wall Street stocks tumbled on Tuesday (Dec 4) by worries over slowing US growth and trade conflict amid mounting skepticism over the US-China tariff truce.
+NEW YORK: Wall Street stocks tumbled on Tuesday (Dec 4) on worries over slowing US growth and trade conflict amid mounting skepticism over the US-China tariff truce.

 The Dow Jones Industrial Average fell 799.36 points (3.10 per cent) to 25,027.07.